KWR-Water/sutra2/docs/source/about.rst

 About
 ========

-SSTR is developed by KWR Water Research Institute.
+Sutra2 is developed by KWR Water Research Institute.
 The code is based on the original `Excel-based TRANSATOMIC program by Pieter Stuyfzand <https://library.kwrwater.nl/publication/59205490/>`_.

 ..
   #AH @MartinK - some kind of link to TRANSATOMIC KWR report? e.g. https://library.kwrwater.nl/publication/59205490/